-reasons.
+We now turn to a sub-sample of 118 low and middle income countries for which we have the World Bank's ratings of statistical capacity.
+There are also 27 high income countries not rated by the World Bank which we know from IMF ratings have high quality data.
+We omit these from the sample we now analyze for several reasons.
 The first has to do with lights measurement.
-These high-income countries include a number of northern countries where in some years lights have poor coverage because of aurora activity, lit summer nights, and cloud cover in the winter.
+These high income countries include a number of northern countries where in some years lights have poor coverage because of aurora activity, lit summer nights, and cloud cover in the winter.
 They also include countries where top-coding is more prevalent.
-Second, we believe the economic structure for these countries as given in the last two moments in (9) may differ from low- to middle-income countries.
-For example, in the long difference specification we use in the next section, these countries' ψ (and also β) seems to differ from our middle- to low-income countries.
-While the sample is too small to get strong results for high-income countries on their own, for a pooled sample of these high-income countries with our low- to middle-income ones, the overall coefficient (Standard Error) for ψ is 0.321 (0.042), and the differential in coefficient for the high-income countries is -0.144 (0.143).
-This suggestion of a lower ψ for high-income countries persists in all formulations.
+Second, we believe the economic structure for these countries as given in the last two moments in (9) may differ from low-middle income countries.
+For example, in the long difference specification we use in the next section, these countries' ψ (and also β) seems to differ from our middle-low income countries.
+While the sample is too small to get strong results for high income countries on their own, for a pooled sample of these high income countries with our low-middle income ones, the overall coefficient (s.e.) for ψ is 0.321 (0.042), and the differential in coefficient for the high income countries is -0.144 (0.143).
+This suggestion of a lower ψ for high income countries persists in all formulations.

-For the 118 (113 in long differences) low- to middle-income countries with a World Bank rating, we repeat the estimation of the three cases-fixed effects, fixed effects with a country-specific time trend, and long differences.
+For the 118 (113 in long differences) low-middle income countries with a World Bank rating, we repeat the estimates of the three cases - fixed effects, fixed effects with a country-specific time trend, and long differences.
 Results are in Table 4.
 They are similar to what we had before, except that now ψ is about 0.3 in all formulations; in particular it doesn't drop off once country growth trends are added.

-With this sample, we now explore the idea that countries with different statistical ratings have different variances of measurement error in income (σ_z^2) , with variances declining as ratings improve.
+With this sample, we now explore the idea that countries with different statistical ratings have different variances of measurement error in income (σ_z^2), with variances declining as ratings improve.
 In particular, the regression results can be used to directly calculate the variance of $z - \hat{\psi}x$.
-Under our assumptions this variance can be shown to equal $\left[\sigma_y^2 - \beta^2 \sigma_y^4 / \text{var}(x)\right] + \sigma_z^2$.
-By imposing a common GDP-lights relationship across all low- and middle-income countries, we are assuming only σ_z^2 varies across sets of countries, as in equation (12a) versus (12b).
-In this context, we separate out from our sample of 113 countries 30 low- to middle-income countries that have very bad ratings: 0-3 out of 10, to compare with the remaining better data low- to middle-income countries.
+Under our assumptions this variance can be shown to equal $[\sigma_y^2 - \beta^2 \sigma_y^4 / \text{var}(x)] + \sigma_z^2$.
+By imposing a common GDP-lights relationship across all low and middle income countries, we are assuming only σ_z^2 varies across sets of countries, as in equation (12a) versus (12b).
+In this context, we separate out from our sample of 113 countries 30 low-middle income countries that have very bad ratings: 0-3 out of 10, to compare with the remaining better data low-middle income countries.